 winlogbeat.event_logs: - name: Security event_id: 4624, 4625, 4700-4800, -4735

-If you specify more that 22 event IDs to include or 22 event IDs to exclude, Windows will prevent Winlogbeat from reading the event log because it limits the number of conditions that can be used in an event log query.
+If you specify more than 22 query conditions (event IDs or event ID ranges), some versions of Windows will prevent Winlogbeat from reading the event log due to limits in the query system.
 If this occurs a similar warning as shown below will be logged by Winlogbeat, and it will continue processing data from other event logs.
-For more information, see https://support.microsoft.com/en-us/kb/970453.

 WARN EventLog[Application] Open() error.
 No events will be read from this